 Banking Royal Commission Recommendations – my comments

-I was lucky enough to be interviewed by Jenny Seaton for Curtin Radio last month and talk about my take on the Banking Royal Commission recommendations.
+As a home loan broking specialist, I was lucky enough to be interviewed by Jenny Seaton for Curtin Radio last month and talk about my take on the Banking Royal Commission recommendations.

 Luckily, since then, the major political parties have come out and decided to not accept a recommendation on a user pay model which will simply reduce competition and move people back to the big 4 lenders.